-- conditions in the entire market for the tying and the tied products; - position of the undertaking in the market for the tying product; - positions of the undertaking and its competitors in the market for the tied product; - duration of the conduct, number of trade partners, and quantity of products to be traded; and - other conditions of the conduct.
-(See the Exclusionary Private Monopolisation Guidelines (as of 28 October 2009).)
+- · conditions in the entire market for the tying and the tied products; - position of the undertaking in the market for the tying product; - positions of the undertaking and its competitors in the market for the tied product; - duration of the conduct, number of trade partners, and quantity of products to be traded; and - other conditions of the conduct.
+(See the Exclusionary Private Monopolisation Guidelines).